steven-outteridge/RedHat-OCP-Homework/README.md

 Multitenancy:
+Create a default project tmeplate with limits - /root/RedHat-OCP-Homework/files/basic-template.yaml Load template (create)
+Change Template config in master-config.yml to point at new template, Restart master-api

 Two clients are sharing a cluster so need isolated projects, alpha and beta with 2 users in each and a common system account for all other workloads.
 1. Dedicate a node for each Client by labeling 2 compute nodes "client=alpha" & "client=beta"
 2. Create 2 isolated projects "alpha" & "beta" with node selector "client=alpha" & "client=beta"